 IFRS 13 is a comprehensive standard for fair value measurement and disclosure requirements for use across all IFRS standards.
-The new standard creates a single source of guidance for fair value measurements, where fair value is required or permitted under IFRS, by not changing how fair value is used but how it is measured.
+The new standard clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants, at the measurement date.
+Under existing IFRS, guidance on measuring and disclosing fair value is dispersed among the specific standards requiring fair value measurements and does not always reflect a clear measurement basis or consistent disclosures.
 The focus will be on an exit price.
-This new standard is effective for annual periods beginning January 1, 2013 with earlier application permitted.
+This new standard is effective for annual periods beginning on or after January 1, 2013.